 water entitlement, in relation to a licence, means the quantity of water that the licensee is entitled to take under the licence, and includes part of a water entitlement.

-[Clause 37 inserted by No. 49 of 2000 s.
+[Clause 37 inserted: No. 49 of 2000 s.
 52.]

 38. When Minister may agree to transfer of licence etc. to Minister